Skip to Content

 • Bobbie is free from palm oil, whereas HiPP formulas contain some palm oil.

 According to many parents I’ve met in my life, finding a good formula for their baby was one of the most challenging things they ever had to accomplish.
 I cannot blame them.
-After all, you’re trying to pick the best artificial product to replace breastmilk, a pure natural perfection, so your expectations should be high.
+After all, you’re trying to pick the best product to replace breastmilk, a pure natural perfection, so your expectations should be high.

 Moreover, these formulas are also rich in vital nutrients and use organic ingredients, including bio-quality cow’s milk.
 So, which one should you try first?
 First, let’s focus on each of these formulas in detail to uncover their greatest qualities and possible drawbacks.